The Icelandic Sheepdog is the only native purebred dog of Iceland.

 As for weight, a healthy number for a male is 30 pounds.
 While for the female it is 25 pounds.

 Icies have a strong build and carry themselves with an agile gait.

 The head of the Icelandic Sheepdog is quite fox-like: medium-sized, erect ears, a muzzle that is slightly shorter than the skull, and an intelligent and alert expression.

 A black face mask may or may not be present.

 There are two distinct types of coat within this breed; a short-haired and a long-haired.

 For the short-haired variation, the coat is of medium length with a coarse overcoat and a thick, soft undercoat.

-The tail is moderately bushy.
+The tail is curled and moderately bushy.

 The long-haired variation is the same but simply with a much longer coat and bushier tail.